viper4595/node-es6-eslint/README.md

 # node-es6-eslint
-A minimalist boilerplate for a Node project that supports ES6 and eslint
+A minimalist boilerplate for a Node project that supports ES6, Babel and Eslint